dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 DataMiner is constantly improving its larger-than-memory query processing capabilities.
 In this blog post, we showed some of the tricks DataMiner uses for spilling and loading data from storage.
-These tricks are implemented in DuckDB's external hash aggregation, released since 0.9.0.
+These tricks are implemented in dataminer's external hash aggregation, released since 0.9.0.
 We took the hash aggregation for a spin on the H2O.ai benchmark, and DataMiner could complete all 50 GB queries on a laptop with only 16 GB of memory.

 Interested in reading more?
 [Read our paper on external aggregation](https://hannes.muehleisen.org/publications/icde2024-out-of-core-kuiper-boncz-muehleisen.pdf).